Edema-wxd/Edema-wxd/README.md

 - 👀 I’m interested in fullstack design and task automation
 - 🌱 I’m currently learning python, html and css
 - 💞️ I’m looking to collaborate on web development and random codes
-- 📫 Send me a main at woodsedema@gmail.com
+- 📫 Send me a mail at woodsedema@gmail.com

 <!---
 Edema-wxd/Edema-wxd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.